11 Days/10 Nights (2 Nights in Bari + 1 Nights in Matera + 4 Nights in Lecce + 3 Nights in Masseria)*

 Meals included: breakfast, dinner

 After check-out, we’ll be driving south, and stop along the way in the picturesque village of Ostuni.
 From the road below, it looks like a floating mirage of white light mid-way between the sea and land.
 From the ancient town, up the hill, you can see a beautiful coastline wrapped by lush green fields.
 The medieval heart of the town, called “Terra”, is crisscrossed by narrow alleys, steep stairways, craft shops, family-style restaurants, and small courtyards adorned with geranium planters.
 The 15TH century Romanesque-Gothic Cathedral boasts a rare 24-SPOKE rose portal.
 We’ll be driving, stopping at a local Masseria to enjoy a fun group cooking class at a traditional family Masseria, a fortified farmhouse in typical Pugliese style, dating back to the 1600’s.
 This charming building allows to really sample life in southern Italy with the family’s warm hospitality.
-After lunch with local specialties, we’ll arrive at our resort, where you can enjoy a nice Italian aperitivo and relax by the pool, spending time on your own, and completely free your mind.
+After lunch with local specialties, we’ll arrive at our resort, where you can relax , spending time on your own, and completely free your mind before your group dinner.

 Today we’re exploring the beating heart of the Valle D’Itria, the heart of the region of Puglia.
 Visit Locorotondo, a circular-base village with stunning views of the countryside.
-We visit a traditional family-run urban winery, their vineyard, and taste their wine and local delicacies.
 We enjoy a pleasant walk in the narrow streets around the white-washed houses of Locorotondo.
 Time in the afternoon to explore Martina Franca, the largest town in the Valley.
 Explore its old center which boasts beautiful baroque architecture and quaint streets.
 Taste some local Gelato and then have some free time.
 Enjoy a group dinner, carefully chosen among dozens of local traditional restaurants.

 Explore the beating heart of the Valle D'Itria, Alberobello, one of the world's most unique places and a UNESCO World Heritage Site.
 We'll visit the community of Trulli, dating back to the 1400's with our expert City Guide, who will tell us about life in these peculiar cone-shaped dwellings and how they came to be.
 Enjoy lunch on you own in Alberobello, before heading altogether towards Cisternino, considered one of the most fascinating villages in the whole area.
 Time to stroll around before returning to the hotel for some time to rest.
 Tonight, you’ll learn about olive oil and savor home-made dishes at a nearby family-owned farm, surrounded by thousand-year- old olive groves and beautiful lush gardens with large tropical plants and fragrant citrus trees.